David5p/The-Ashes-2025-2026/README.md

 - As the table above shows the HTML has been validated with [W3C HTML5 Validator](https://validator.w3.org/) and the CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 - The CSS valididator did flag six warnings with one making reference to the imported Google Fonts and the other five accounted for by each of the CSS variables.
--With regards to my HTML code I had some errors to fix before zero were shown.
+- With regards to my HTML code I had some errors to fix before zero were shown.
 I had a surplus of closing div elements.
 I also had accidentally repeated a class on the anchor element.
 Furthermore, I had an error with my form validity where I made error with labelling the <a href="assets/images/read_me/test/form_error.png">type attribute</a>.

 ### General Testing